Skimmeroni/Appunti/Statistica4AI/Introduction/Probability.typ

 #import "../Stats4AI_definitions.typ": *

+*Probability theory* is a mathematical framework providing methods that describe situations and events having an unforseeable outcome, quantifying chance and randomness related to said results.

-Probability provides methods to quantify chance and randomness related to a certain event.
-Any activity or process having at least one outcome, all being random (not knowable in advance) is called an *experiment*.
+Any activity or process having at least one (unnkowable in advance) outcome is called an *experiment*.
 The set containing all possible outcomes of an experiment, denoted as $cal(S)$, is called *sample space*.
+The sample space can be either discrete or continuous.

 #exercise[
 	Provide some examples of experiments.